-Hot weather is forecast in England and Wales over the late May bank holiday weekend: advice if you are travelling
+Hot weather is forecast in England and Wales until at least the end of the day on Saturday 30 May: advice if you are travelling

 Service alteration details